 If you’re not fully familiar with this, the HVAC system consists of your heating, ventilation, and air conditioning equipment.
 Here’s how you can save home energy by upgrading your HVAC system:

-- At northern regions, heating consumes about 45% of home energy because of cold weather.
+- In northern regions, heating consumes about 45% of home energy because of cold weather.
 So upgrading your heaters is mandatory.
 You can also consider replacing them with a fireplace in your living room.
+For instance, if you notice that your water heater is going bad, now’s a good time for you to replace it.

 - Ventilation system consists of a network of ducts that distributes cold and hot air throughout your home.
 So you must insulate ducts properly to avoid heat dissipation and save energy from being wasted in vain and do the maintenance for this system.